1. Pilots on Coumadin (Anticoagulation therapy)

 Provigil (modafinil), a wakefulness-promoting agent that is utilized in excessive daytime somnolence, is not allowed in aviation duties.

-At the recent aviation medical examiner seminar in Salt Lake City, someone said that we need to advise AMEs more frequently in the Bulletin about changes: “Let us know about recent regulatory changes (known to AOPA but not AMEs), e.g., the prior use of Ritalin-like drugs under [question] 18m and psycho tests now needed; deferment of sleep apnea patients.”
+At the recent aviation medical examiner seminar an AME raised a common concern that the FAA needs to advise AME’s more frequently about FAA policy changes: “Let us know about recent regulatory changes, e.g., the prior use of Ritalin-like drugs under [question] 18m and psycho tests now needed”

-Without going into the diagnosis of Attention Deficit Disorder (ADD), I’ll discuss the way the Aerospace Medical Certification Division handles such cases.
+The following details the way the Aerospace Medical Certification Division typically handles ADD cases.

 If a young airman reports the diagnosis of ADD and is taking any of the common medications —Ritalin -(methylphenidate hydrochloride), Adderall (combination dextroamphetamine and amphetamine), or Dex-edrine (amphetamine)—he or she will be denied medical certification.
 The condition and the medications are incompatible with aviation duties for any class.

-If the applicant reports being off the medications for 90 days and we receive evidence from the treating physician or counselor of good performance in school and the applicant is not demonstrating any attention deficit-related issues, we will likely grant medical certification.
-In all cases, you should provide us with an adequate statement from the treating physician as to how the diagnosis was made, the response to the treatment, and how the prospective airman currently performs while off the medications.
-This will allow us to make a determination as to eligibility to fly.
+If the applicant reports being off the medications for 90 days and the FAA receives evidence from the treating physician or counselor of good performance in school and the applicant is not demonstrating any attention deficit-related issues, the FAA will likely grant medical certification.
+In all cases, the applicant should provide the FAA with an eloquently detailed statement from the treating physician as to how the diagnosis was made, the response to the treatment, and how the prospective airman currently performs while off the medications.

-If there is any question as to whether the airman still is having the difficulties associated with this condition, then we shall require the airman to be off the medication and have three psychologic tests: the Trail-Making Test, the Wisconsin Card Sorting Test, and the Paced Auditory Serial Addition Test (PASAT).
+If there is any question as to whether the airman still is having the difficulties associated with this condition, then the FAA shall require the airman to be off the medication and have three psychologic tests: the Trail-Making Test, the Wisconsin Card Sorting Test, and the Paced Auditory Serial Addition Test (PASAT).
 These test the individual’s capabilities of performing in a multitasking situation.
-We will also accept, in lieu of the above tests, the TOVA – Test of Variable Attention — or the Conners Continuous Performance Test.
+The FAA will also accept, in lieu of the above tests, the TOVA – Test of Variable Attention — or the Conner’s Continuous Performance Test.